scolladon/sfdx-git-delta/README.md

 If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image (such as in [this example](https://github.com/mehdicherf/sfdx-cli-gitlab)).
 If you use GitHub Actions, you can find some examples of using SGD [here](https://github.com/mehdicherf/sfdx-GitHub-actions/tree/main/.github/workflows).

 ⚠️ The Salesforce CLI plugin is now the only supported way to install SGD.
-There used to be another way to install it using yarn or npm.
+There used to be another way to install it using node package manager.
 The legacy `sgd` command is now deprecated and decommissioned.

 ## How to use it?